 5. Batch

-Batch is located in the Vallehermoso Market and moves away from the strict concept of a wine bar.
+Batch is located in the Vallehermoso Market and moves away from the strict concept of wine bar.
 Here, in addition to natural wines, they make their own ferments, so it is a store and at the same time a small restaurant with a tasting menu.
-Fermentista Nacho García, and chef Daniel Vare decided to include since they opened their market stall a wide variety of natural wines, which only two years ago, were not so easy to find in Madrid.
-The truth is that in addition to those packs of ferments and wines (which they also sell online), their cuisine has been gaining relevance.
+The fermenter Nacho García and the chef Daniel Vare decided to include since they opened their market stall a wide variety of natural wines, which only two years ago, were not so easy to find in Madrid.
+The truth is that in addition to those packs of ferments and wines (which they also sell online) their cuisine has been gaining relevance.

 📍 Calle de Vallehermoso, 36 (Vallehermoso Market, stall: 47-48)

-Cedron is a wine bar where you eat in abundance, perfect for balancing the alcohol.
-The menu is brief and has two clear influences: Mediterranean and Argentinean.
-The milanesa is the main protagonist and they make it both in the Argentinean and Neapolitan style, of course, if you order the Italian version it is better to share.
-The wine list is, as expected, longer and focused on natural wines, which are very much in trend.
+Cedrón is a wine bar where you eat in abundance, perfect to balance the alcohol.
+Its food menu is brief and with two clear influences: Mediterranean and Argentinean.
+The milanesa is the main protagonist and they make it both Argentinean and Neapolitan style, but if you order the Italian version it is better to share.
+The wine list is, as expected, longer and focused on natural wines, which are so trendy.

 📍 Calle del Almendro, 25 (La Latina)